-The challenges pertaining waste management for the 2017/18 financial year is depicted below with transport and recycling as matters that must be addressed with urgency.
+The challenges pertaining waste management for the 2018/19 financial year is depicted below with transport and recycling as matters that must be addressed with urgency.

 Description Actions to address Transport still a challenge A compactor will be purchased in 2018/19 financial year 2 Bag system An awareness campaign must be launched to increase public buy-in Recycling Management of transport from Oudtshoorn.
 Tonnage too low to cover transport and haulage costs.
 Recyclables in many cases not processed after collection.
 Recycling project to be extended to include North End, Prince Albert Road, Leeu Gamka and Klaarstroom.
+The project is currently non-operational due to capacity constraints from the municipality's side.
+Council will need to take a decision to put this out on tender for external parties.
 Gate control and numerous entry points Investigate security on premises.; Fencing of premises to deter uncontrolled access Illegal dumping Stricter control measure needs to be implemented.
-Litigation Litigation was instituted against the Municipality - the Municipality is contesting the matter Windblown litter Establish a Material Recovery Facility
+Litigation Litigation was instituted against the Municipality - the Municipality is contesting the matter

+Windblown litter Establish a Material Recovery Facility Windblown litter